Skyscanner/backpack-ios/UNRELEASED.md

 **Added:**

 - Backpack/Label:
-  - New methods for appending text and inserting text, both of which support adding text with different `fontStyle`s to the base label `fontStyle`.
+  - New method for setting the label font style for a specified range.

 > Place your changes below this line.